bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 {: #fig-yang2owl-experiment title="Flowchart for the YANG2OWL experiment.
 A left vertical bar on a step indicates that it is scripted; otherwise, steps require user or operator action."}

 Model Gathering:
 : This task corresponds to the realization of the Y-MODEL-FROM-DATA use case with the manual selection of YANG modules in relation to the 3GPP application domain.
 The following YANG modules have been selected: xxx, xxx, xxx.

 Model Translation:
 : It realizes the Y-MODEL-DEPENDENCIES use case using xxxx, and the Y-MODEL-TO-RDFS-OWL use case using the YANG2OWL solution as defined in {{sec-exp-yang2owl-oc}}.
+For this experiment, the resulting ontology is called MOBILE-O.

 Model Curation:
 : This task involves providing a streamlined ontology by manually *filtering* (selection of classes and relationships based on the data available) and *grouping* (compression of the model hierarchy, i.e. class of classes) the model resulting from the *Model Translation* task.